What is Threat Intelligence in Cybersecurity?

 To effectively use threat intelligence, it’s essential to understand its different types, each serving specific security needs.
 Here’s a breakdown:

-Strategic threat intelligence provides high-level insights to guide decision-making at the executive level.
+- Strategic Threat Intelligence: Strategic threat intelligence provides high-level insights to guide decision-making at the executive level.
 It covers broader threats against industries or countries, as well as cyber trends and geopolitical factors that may impact security.

-Tactical threat intelligence digs into specific tactics, techniques, and procedures (TTPs) of threat actors.
+- Tactical Threat Intelligence: Digs into specific tactics, techniques, and procedures (TTPs) of threat actors.
 This detailed information helps security teams understand and defend against particular attack methods.

-Technical threat intelligence focuses on Indicators of Compromise (IoCs) like IP addresses, URLs, and file hashes.
+- Technical threat intelligence: focuses on Indicators of Compromise (IoCs) like IP addresses, URLs, and file hashes.
 Feeding this data into security tools allows organizations to detect threats automatically and respond promptly.

-Operational threat intelligence provides insight into specific attacks, offering a view into threat actors’ motivations and strategies.
+- Operational threat intelligence: Provides insight into specific attacks, offering a view into threat actors’ motivations and strategies.
 This intelligence is crucial for understanding the lifecycle of an attack and developing timely responses.

 How Is Threat Intelligence Collected and Analyzed?